Clyde0513/datafest_2025/README.md

 ## DataFest 2025 - UCLA Project

 This repository contains the analysis and predictive modeling work completed during DataFest 2025 at UCLA.
 Our team developed a machine learning approach to predict markets with high probability for future healthcare leasing activity.
+We're proud to have been selected as one of the finalists to present our work at the competition.

 ## Project Overview